Kobe Bryant, daughter killed in copter crash, 7 others dead - WHIZ News

 CALABASAS, Calif.
 (AP) — NBA legend Kobe Bryant, his 13-year-old daughter and seven others were killed in a helicopter crash on a steep hillside in dense morning fog in Southern California on Sunday, his sudden death at age 41 touching off an outpouring of grief for a star whose celebrity transcended basketball.

 The chopper went down in Calabasas, about 30 miles (48 kilometers) northwest of downtown Los Angeles.
-Authorities said that nine people were aboard the helicopter and presumed dead, after earlier putting the death toll at five.
+Authorities said that nine people were aboard the helicopter and presumed dead.
 Bryant, an all-time basketball great who spent his entire 20-year career with the Los Angeles Lakers, was among the victims, a person familiar with the situation told The Associated Press.

 Bryant’s 13-year-old daughter Gianna also was killed, a different person familiar with the case said.